drkrillo/docs/creator/3d-modeling/colliders.md

 * **Always use the smallest number of triangles possible when creating colliders.** Avoid making a copy of a complex object to use as a collider.
 Simple colliders guarantee a good user-experience in and keep your scene within the triangle limitations.
 * **Collider objects shouldn’t have any material**, as players of your scene will never see it.
 Colliders are invisible to players.
 * **All collider objects names must end with \_**_**collider**_**.** For example, &#x54;_&#x72;ee\_collider_.
-* **If you use a&#x20;**_**plane**_**&#x20;as a collider, it will only block in one direction.** If you want colliders to block from both sides, for example for a wall, you need to create two planes with their normals facing in opposite directions.
+* **If you use a **_**plane**_** as a collider, it will only block in one direction.** If you want colliders to block from both sides, for example for a wall, you need to create two planes with their normals facing in opposite directions.
 * When duplicating collider objects, pay attention to their names.
 Some programs append a \__1_ to the end of the filename to avoid duplicates, for example _tree\_collider\_1_.
 Objects that are named like this will be interpreted by the Decentraland World Engine as normal objects, not colliders.
 * You can avoid adding a collider mesh if you add an invisible `MeshCollider` component to the entity, that approximates the shape of the 3D model.
 * You can also avoid adding a collider mesh if you configure the `GLTFContainer` component to use the visible geometry as a collider.
 See [**Colliders on 3D models**](https://docs.decentraland.org/creator/development-guide/sdk7/colliders/#colliders-on-3d-models) .
 * If you’re creating a 3D model with many mesh shapes that each need their collider, there are some handy add-ons that can help.
-For Blender you can use the batch rename option inside Blender \*\*\*\*to automatically add a `_collider` suffix to all mesh names in a group.
+For Blender you can use the batch rename option inside Blender ****to automatically add a `_collider` suffix to all mesh names in a group.
 More about this tool on “**Using Blender to rename assets” section**